hfoffani/hypolambda/README.md

 ### License ###

-This project is publish under the
+This project is published under the
 [Apache License](http://www.apache.org/licenses/LICENSE-2.0).